Stay Ahead of the ADA Title II and HHS Section 504 Accessibility Deadline

 We walk your team through the findings in a collaborative review session.
 You’ll leave with a clear understanding of what’s needed to reach compliance, along with a timeline, next steps, and stakeholder alignment.

-The U.S. Department of Health and Human Services established WCAG 2.1 AA as the required standard for all federally funded healthcare organizations. - Compliance Period: 2024-2026
+The U.S. Department of Health and Human Services established WCAG 2.1 AA as the required accessibility standard for healthcare organizations receiving federal financial assistance, including hospitals, clinics, and academic medical centers. - April 2024: DOJ Finalizes ADA Title II Rule

-Organizations have a limited window to audit, remediate, and implement governance procedures before enforcement begins. - May 11, 2026: Enforcement Deadline
+Organizations now have a limited window to assess digital accessibility, remediate issues, train content contributors, and establish governance procedures before enforcement deadlines arrive. - Key Enforcement Deadlines

 Our Comprehensive Compliance Services